-Decision Category Development Review Procedures Legislative Legislative decisions are those which establish or change regulations governing the u development of land.
-Legislative decisions may be based upon general consideration tering and preserving the public health, safety and general welfare, including the Cou well-being, and are characterized by exercise of broad discretion.
-General Planned Unit Development (GPUD) Detailed Planned Unit Development (DPUD) Ordinance and Site Plan Quasi-Judicial Quasi-judicial decisions are those in which policies and regulations contained in the C hensive Plan and this Ordinance are applied to specific development review application si-judicial decisions require the exercise of considerable discretion and may involve face the second second sec or the imposition of conditions or commitments.
-Appeal of Administrative or Hearing Officer Decision Detailed Planned Unity Development Plat Administrative Administrative decisions are those in which regulations contained in this Ordinance a to specific development review applications.
-Administrative decisions may require the of very limited discretion. e exercise Written Interpretation or very united discretion.
-Improvement Location Permit Building Permit Sign Permit Certificate of Occupancy (b) (a) Application Initiation Forms i.
-Development review applications required und this Ordinance must be submitted on forms
+p.io. to soco an act approach Decision Category Development Review Procedures Legislative Legislative decisions are those which establish or change regulations governing the use or Development Ordinance Text Amendment development of land.
+Legislative decisions may be based upon general considerations of fos- tering and preserving the public health, safety and general welfare, including the County's fiscal Zoning Map Amendment well-being, and are characterized by exercise of broad discretion.
+General Planned Unit Development (GPUD) Detailed Planned Unit Development (DPUD) Ordinance and Site Plan Quasi-Judicial Quasi-Judicial Quasi-judicial decisions are those in which policies and regulations contained in the Compre- Special Use Permit hensive Plan and this Ordinance are applied to specific development review applications.
+Quasi-judicial decisions require the exercise of considerable discretion and may involve fact-finding or the imposition of conditions or commitments.
+Use or Development Variance Appeal of Administrative or Hearing Officer Decision Detailed Planned Unity Development Plat Administrative Administrative decisions are those in which regulations contained in this Ordinance are applied Administrative Adjustment to specific development review applications.
+Administrative decisions may require the exercise of very limited discretion.
+Written Interpretation or very timited distretion.
+Improvement Location Permit Building Permit Sign Permit Certificate of Occupancy